markjjacob/Negotiation/TLON_Lecture_06.md

 - It can solidify the degree to which negotiators support positions or options that are incorrect or inappropriate, and
 - It can lead negotiators to discount the worth or validity of the judgments of others, in effect shutting down other parties as sources of information, interests, and options necessary for a successful integrative negotiation.

+> Fight the bias
+>
-- Study results are mixed, so negotiators should not always suppress confidence or optimism.
+> - Study results are mixed.
+> - So negotiators should not always suppress confidence or optimism.

 ### The Law of Small Numbers